Alcohol packaging warning messages: France

+In 2018, larger pregnancy warnings to increase visibility were proposed, but not adopted.

 India

 The Food Safety and Standards Authority of India (FSSAI) requires alcoholic beverages to have a label with the following text: "Consumption of alcohol is injurious to health".

 Ireland

 Backed by the Irish Cancer Society, the government of Ireland will place warning labels on alcoholic beverages, with regard to alcohol's carcinogenic properties.
 The policy should enter into force on May 22, 2026.

+Switzerland

+In Switzerland, there is no alcohol packaging warning message.
+The Swiss law requires the indication of the alcohol content on the label (in percentage, for alcoholic beverages with an alcohol content of more than 1.2 %).

 Thailand

 Alcoholic beverages may not be advertised in a manner which directly or indirectly claims benefits or promotes its consumption, and may not show the product or its packaging.
 All advertisements must also be accompanied by one out of five predefined warning messages, lasting at least two seconds for video advertisements or occupying at least 25 percent of the advertisement area for print media.

 United States

 Since 1989, in the United States, warning labels on alcoholic beverages are currently required to warn "of the risks of drinking and driving, operating machinery, drinking while pregnant, and other general health risks."

 As of 2014, the current alcoholic warning message reads as follows: